ISO 27001 Training Program [How to get started]

 Build Internal SMEs

-If you are a small business, you could start with having a select employee(s) undergo ISO 27001 Lead Auditor training.
-Instead of going for a professional certification course, you could consider self-paced online training courses that offer the training for free without a certification.
+If you are a small business, you could start by having a select employee(s) undergo ISO 27001 Lead Auditor training.
+Instead of taking a professional certification course, you could consider self-paced online training courses that offer free training without a certification.

 Benefits of ISO 27001 Information Security Management